 - GMAT Percentiles for Business Schools

-Click here for the GMAT Score Percentiles Chart
+Click here to see the GMAT™ Focus Edition Total Score Percentiles

 GMAT Quant Percentiles

 Where does your overall percentile for the GMAT come from, you might be wondering?
-It comes from your sectional scores in Quant and Verbal.
-And yes—there are percentiles for both of these sections as well!
+It comes from your sectional scores in Quant, Verbal and Data Insights.
+And yes—there are percentiles for these sections as well!

 Click here for the GMAT Quant Percentiles Chart